 For those of you who have never met Jesse and Celine (shame on you, by the way), let me tell you the story.
 In 1995, Texas director Richard Linklater, coming off his catchy, nostalgic, star-making, and endlessly quotable cult hit Dazed and Confused, took to Vienna, Austria to shoot a "one night only" film of two strangers who meet on a train named Before Sunrise.
 Ethan Hawke played Jesse, a struggling writer and grunge enthusiast on his last day of touring Europe.
 He strikes up a conversation with a lovely French girl named Celine, played by Julie Delpy.
 Sensing a connection, they agree to spend the day together, addressing everything from their direction in life to the sparks between them.
-They know they will likely never see each other again, but vow to make the most of the experience, even going so far to agreeing to find each other again in six months.
+They know they will likely never see each other again, but vow to make the most of the experience, even going so far to agree to find each other again in six months.
 As a single movie, Before Sunrise is remembered for its realistic dialogue and wealth of realistic self-discovery and self-fulfillment.
 Desire with the niche audience that embraced the desire for a sequel, it became a forgotten dream.

 Those six months turned into nine years.
 In 2004, Linklater re-addressed the open-ended question of "will they or won't they" when Jesse and Celine meet again in Paris for Before Sunset.
 Older and wiser, Jesse has grown to find writing success and is on his last day of a book tour featuring a novel loosely based on his experiences in Vienna.
 Much to his surprise, he spots Celine at a book event and their chemistry starts again.
 Playing out in real time, they spent the afternoon catching up on their lives and their regrets from the past years.
 With a loveless marriage and a son at home, Jesse has a choice to make in following his heart.
-Sure enough,

 Before Sunset wondrously improved on the first film with its love of dialogue and the power of conversation, while offering yet another open-ended conclusion.
 It too begged a sequel.
 That brings us to 2013 and an improbable third film.
 With Before Midnight, we enter this romance one more time for one more day.
 Nine more years later, Jesse and Celine are now Parisians and parents to twin daughters.
 Jesse is still a successful writer, but Celine is struggling with her up-and-down career and is considering a new direction and new job.
 They have spent the summer together as a family on a gorgeous Greek Island at an author's retreat.
 Today's the day they drop off Jesse's teenage son Hank (Seamus Davey-Fitzpatrick from The Omen) from his first marriage at the airport for plane back to Chicago.

 After awkwardly saying goodbye to Hank and feeling like a bit of a failure as a parent, Jesse brings a little bit of that drama back to finish their holiday.
 Just as before with Before Sunrise and Before Sunset, we, the audience, float in front of Jesse and Celine to watch their chemistry and connection again, this time as married people of commitment instead of the young flirts we met before.
 Through some impressive long and continuous scenes and takes spanning car rides, dinner conversations with friends, evening strolls, cafe drinks, and a kid-free hotel stay in town to cap their last night of vacation, a multitude of topics are hashed out and reflected upon by our soul mates.
-They include the trappings of social media, the drive to keep passion, creative expression, the challenges of parenting, the doubts of marriage, the reality of aging, and the tough decisions that have plagued them for the last nine years and more.
+They include the trappings of social media, the drive to keep the passion, creative expression, the challenges of parenting, the doubts of marriage, the reality of aging, and the tough decisions that have plagued them for the last nine years and more.

 I must warn that, compared to the flirty nature of their budding romance from the first two films, Before Midnight goes to some ugly places.
 Let's face it, married people fight and we get a harsh dose of that after a warm reunion to open the film.
 Jesse and Celine, even after nine years together of never-in-doubt commitment, still have a little bit of oil and water between them.
 Their maturity at this stage of their lives has hardened some of those rough edges where Jesse can still be aloof and arrogant while Celine can still be pessimistic and impulsive.